naeem2000/naeem2000/README.md

 ### Hi there 👋

-I am Mogamat Naeem Carr, an energetuc individual, always willing and seeking to contibute on exciting projects.
+I am Mogamat Naeem Carr, an energetic individual, always willing to learn and seeking to contibute on exciting projects.
 Let's innovate together!

 <!-- Profile Viewer Counter -->
 <div align="right">